 Following this purely numerical strategy requires large number of qubits in order to be accurate.
-For our application, we have found that QAE provides per-cent accurate results for one- and two-dimensional integration with up to six qubits.
-The results support the framework where, future physical devices being able to deal with large number of qubits, will make quantum computing a viable solution for integrating elementary processes in high-energy physics.
+For our application, we have found that QAE provides per-cent accurate results for oneand two-dimensional integration with up to six qubits.
+The results support the framework where future physical devices will make quantum computing a viable solution for integrating elementary processes in high-energy physics.
+An increase in the number of available gubits is critical for the practical application to our domain of study.
+It should be noted here, though, that other issues emerge in the current era of Noisy Intermediate-Scale Quantum Computers [58].
+Indeed, additional challenges originate from the imperfection of present hardware construction, from the limited topological connectivity of qubits, and from the inability to put in place full error correction protocols that would require additional gubits and resources.
+Practical usage of the algorithms shall therefore be validated and perfected also through the execution on real quantum devices.